-It’s official: green is the new black.
-Low-impact is the new high fashion.
-Secondhand September is the new Dry January, and eco-friendly is no longer a quirky lifestyle trend – it’s a moral imperative.
-As the protest placards are keen to remind us, there is no Planet B.
+It’s official: there's never been a better time for sustainable living.
+"Eco-friendly" is no longer a quirky lifestyle trend, it’s a moral imperative.
+And, as the protest placards are keen to remind us—there is no Planet B.

-But it can be easy to feel overwhelmed by gloomy stats and give up before you’ve even begun.
-One of the biggest mistakes we make when it comes to sustainable living is believing our efforts have to be all or nothing; flawless or failure.
-When the truth is that lots of little, imperfect tweaks to our habits can add up to real, lasting change.
-And shopping more consciously doesn’t need to cost the earth.
+However, it can be easy to feel overwhelmed by gloomy statistics and give up before you’ve even begun.
+One of the biggest mistakes we make when it comes to sustainable living is believing our efforts have to be all or nothing, flawless or failure.

-So start small and keep your resolutions realistic.
-From your wardrobe to your fridge to your bathroom cabinet, here are ten steps you can take towards living more sustainably.
+So, start small and keep those resolutions realistic!
+From your closet to your fridge to your bathroom medicine cabinet, here are ten totally easy steps you can take towards living more sustainably.

 Thrift stores and charity shops aren’t the only options.
-Resale sites like eBay, Depop and Vestiaire Collective can all be great places to snag a preowned bargain, often with the tags still on.
-Chic new rental platforms like HURR, By Rotation and Nuw prove that clothes hire isn’t only for prom night, while swapping and borrowing from friends has the benefit of being ethical and entirely free.
-Just don’t spill anything.
+Resale sites like eBay, Depop, and Vestiaire Collective can all be great places to snag a preowned bargain, often with the tags still on.
+There are also rental platforms that prove that clothes hire isn’t only for prom night, while swapping and borrowing from friends has the benefit of being ethical and entirely free.
+You could even do exchanges for eco-friendly Christmas gifts, instead of buying new.
+Just don’t spill anything!

 2. Get a digital guide

 Now that seemingly every brand is jumping on the sustainability bandwagon, sorting the good guys from the ones doing greenwashing can be tricky.
 Thankfully, there are apps for that.